ZYHowell/Unicorn/README.md

     	//the section header index of the associated symbol/string table; so .rela.text->.symtab, .symtab->.strtab Elf32_Word	sh_info;
     	//only for .rela.text and .symtab in Unicorn
-     	//In rela, the section header index of the section to which the relocation applies.
+     	//In rela, the section header index of the section to which the relocation applies. (so .text)
     	//In symtab, the number 1 greater than the symbol table index of the last local symbol.
 (0-base) Elf32_Word	sh_addralign;
     	//alignment constraints.
 0 and 1 means no alignment constraints. (but always 0x4 except for.strtab and .shstrtab)